-While we can not know whether the significant effect on arrest rates is due to a true effect of police precincts or invalid statistical tests, we can examine similar data that is known not to have a precinct effect.
+While we cannot know whether the significant effects on arrest rates are due to a true causal effect of police precincts or violations of key assumptions, we can examine similar data that is known to have no police precinct effect.
 As a negative control outcome, we consider the 2015 Street Tree Census data set provided by \textit{NYC Open Data}.
 This data set provides the location of all trees in NYC, and has a similar structure as the crime/arrest data as all locations are recorded at street locations.
-Clearly police precincts should not affect the number of trees in a precinct, so we expect the difference in tree counts on either side of any two bordering precincts to be small.
-Letting $(Y_1, Y_2)$ be the number of trees on the two sides of the border, we expect that $Y_1 \sim \text{binomial}(Y_1 + Y_2, 0.5)$ under the null.
-We can use this result to test the hypothesis that the expected number of trees on either side of the boundary is the same.
-While we expect to see no differences across precincts, Figure \ref{fig:negControlNaive} shows very similar results as for arrests, as we see highly skewed p-value distributions across precinct boundaries and a large percentage of significant findings that is well above the desired type I error rate.
-This is true even for small buffer widths of 300 feet where we would expect the regions on both sides of the border to be most similar.
+Clearly police departments do not decide where to place trees in a precinct, which might lead one to assume that the difference in tree counts on either side of any two bordering precincts is expected to be small.
+This intuition is not correct in this instance, as Figure \ref{fig:negControlNaive} shows very similar results to that of the arrest data.
+The p-value distribution across precinct boundaries is highly skewed, and the percentage of significant findings, even for small buffer widths of 300 feet, is well above the desired type I error rate.
 This motivates the need to develop a methodology that is robust to violations of assumptions on the similarity of the populations on both sides of precinct boundaries, and that is able to provide valid inference in this setting.